Home » Basic recipes » Feuilletine flakes

 How to make Feuilletine flakes

-Preheat oven to 350F.
+Preheat oven to 350oF (175oC).
 In the mixing bowl add unsalted butter and powdered sugar.
 Whip for a few minutes.
 Add egg whites and mix to combine.

 Tip from Marina: Place mixing bowl into onother bowl with hot water.
 This will help if butter separated.

 Add gluten free flour.
 Mix again until all combines.
 Divide batter into two parts.
-Spread one part over parchment paper (or baking mat) to a very thin layer, using spatula or dough scraper.
+Leave one part in the mixing bowl.
+Spread other part of batter over parchment paper (or baking mat) to a very thin layer, using spatula or dough scraper.
+You can also bake two trays at the time if your oven allows.

 Place parchment paper on a sheet pan and bake for 7-10 minutes, or until edges are nicely brown and the centers are dry to the touch.
 Baking time depends on your oven temperature.